 15 May University of Wisconsin-Stout Research Findings

 Research was conducted on the Quick Winch™ products by the University of Wisconsin-Stout.
-The studies clearly demonstrated that this system is safer, quicker and easier for the driver.
+The studies clearly demonstrated that this system is safer, quicker and easier for the driver, and are approved by all CLEP test prep guidelines.
 The study, conducted by Ellen Zimmer, Safety/Ergonomic Specialist, and Dr. Glenn Gehring, Director — Center for Innovation and Development, stated the following after researching operator safety: